munshkr/tilt/README.md

 GPL 3+.
 Refer to [LICENSE.txt](LICENSE.txt)

 Icons:
-* play by Eagle Eye from the Noun Project
+* Play by Eagle Eye from the Noun Project
 * Stop by vectoriconset10 from the Noun Project